 - Benchmarking to provide external comparisons for staffing budgets, productivity, care quality, and patient satisfaction

 LVHN leaders chose Axiom Comparative Analytics because of its timely, accurate, and user-friendly data, said Kyle Davison, the health system’s Manager of Management Engineering.
-Previous solutions LVHN used were labor-intensive and didn’t provide timely data or an appropriate array of benchmark comparison groups.
+Previous healthcare analytics solutions LVHN used were labor-intensive and didn’t provide timely data or an appropriate array of benchmark comparison groups.

 “We have an 800-bed hospital, ambulatory surgery units, and small, community-based hospitals, and we need solutions that work for all of them,” Davison said.